deenasun/vision-zoo/WORKSHEET.md

 ![Alt text](/images/alexnet_throughput.png)

-`Reached CUDA OOM with batch_size of 32768.
-The largest batch size the server could support was 16384.`
+`For batch sizes of 1 and 2, it took an extremely long time for the model to train on even just 5 epochs.
+The model that took the fastest time to train used a batch size of 512.
+The total training time did not decrease montonically; the total training time also started increasing as the batch sizes got very large, although not to the scale of a batch size of 1.
+Throughput increased as batch size increased.
+I reached CUDA OOM with batch_size of 32768---the largest batch size the server could support was 16384.`

 ## 5.5 Try different data augmentations.
 Take a look [here](https://pytorch.org/vision/stable/transforms.html) for torchvision augmentations.
 Try at least 2 new augmentation schemes.
 Record loss/accuracy curves and best accuracies on validation/train set.